openstack/openstack-manuals/doc/config-ref-rst/source/tables/swift-container-server-DEFAULT.rst

    * - ``eventlet_debug`` = ``false``
      - If true, turn on debug logging for eventlet
    * - ``fallocate_reserve`` = ``0``
      - You can set fallocate_reserve to the number of bytes you'd like fallocate to reserve, whether there is space for the given file size or not.
 This is useful for systems that behave badly when they completely run out of space; you can make the services pretend they're out of space early. server.
-For most cases, this should be `egg:swift#object`.
+For most cases, this should be
    * - ``log_address`` = ``/dev/log``
      - Location where syslog sends the logs to
    * - ``log_custom_handlers`` = `` ``